avatarsdk/metaperson-unity-rendering-sample/README.md

 We recommend setting **8x Anti-Aliasingg** and maximum **shadow** resolution.
 Also, we disabled **Shadow Cascades** for this sample.

 ![Quality Settings](./Documentation/Images/quality_settings.png "Quality Settings")

+## Additional Lighting Setups

+In addition to the default lighting, there are six more setups that use another **Post-process Volume** and unique light sources.
+You can switch between them to see the changes.

 ## Support